 Group lessons also provide a supportive forum for parents/guardians to meet and exchange ideas with other Suzuki families.

-Group lessons are divided into levels and meet weekly on Thursday mornings and Monday afternoons beginning at 5:30 pm, at WCM at Glen Echo Park.
+Group lessons are divided into levels and meet weekly on Monday afternoons beginning at 5:00 pm, at WCM at Glen Echo Park.

 Weekly 1 hour group lessons for students at the beginning levels is divided into the following sections:

 |Suzuki at WCM for young violinists||Traditional at WCM for young violinists|